timmanik/myaizu/README.md

-# Aizu - Internal Prompt Library & Management System
+# Aizu - The home to your favorite prompts.

 A comprehensive platform for managing, sharing, and discovering AI prompts within your organization.